Cranberry Applesauce | Canning Recipe

 • 2 cups water

-• 10 lbs apples washed and quartered
+• 10 lbs apples washed and quartered, seeds removed.

 • 5 lbs cranberries